optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 A widget in the CDAP UI represents a component that will be rendered and used to set the value of a property of a plugin.
-These are the different widgets |---| their type, their attributes (if any), their output data type, a description, sample JSON |---| that we support in CDAP pipelines as of version |version|:
+These are the different widgets |---| their type, their attributes (if any), their output data type, a description, sample JSON |---| that we support in CDAP pipelines as of version |version|.

 .. highlight:: json-ellipsis